-Figure~\ref{f15} shows the dependence on the inner boundaries for the evolution of the forward shock wave on the z-axis and the jet luminosities.
-Although we confirm that the location of the inner boundary strongly affects the jet dynamics, the effect is quite systematic: the forward shock wave becomes fast and the luminosity becomes large if we put the inner boundary on a small radius.
-This is because the matter falls fast into the inner boundary if the boundary is small.
-Consequently the total mass accretion rate increases and thereby the jet power becomes large with a strong forward shock wave.
-According to these results, it is a robust claim that the shock breakout is possible if the accretion-to-jet conversion efficiency is larger than $\eta \gtrsim 10^{-4}$ (see more details in the subsection \ref{sec:ana}).
-In order for more quantitative arguments, we should perform the jet simulation from a small radius.
+It should be noted, however, that the effect of location of the inner boundary is quite systematic: the forward shock wave becomes fast and the luminosity becomes large if we put the inner boundary on a small radius.
+This is probably because the density is initially higher near the boundary.
+Consequently the total mass accretion rate increases and therefore the jet luminosity becomes large with a strong forward shock wave.
+According to these results, it is a robust claim that the shock breakout is possible if the accretion-to-jet conversion efficiency satisfies the condition $\eta \gtrsim 10^{-4}$ (see more details in the subsection \ref{sec:ana}).